-- 3.63 Farmers require solid support in terms of incentives to motivate them to invest their resources in farming.
+- 3.63 Farmers require strong support in terms of incentives to motivate them to invest their resources in farming.
 Major incentives include remunerative prices, availability of reasonably priced inputs, effective research and extension services, availability of affordable credit, efficient marketing infrastructure and timely payments.
-Disincentives should be removed, a prime example being the Presumptive Income Tax (PIT), and whose withdrawal with effect from January 1994, will be welcomed by farmers. - 3.64 The liberalization of marketing, improved marketing information, support with minimum producer prices for selected commodities, and improved storage and marketing, and timely payments, will provide farmers with remunerative prices. - 3.65 Low prices of inputs will be achieved by (a) importation, free of duty, of fertilizers, agro-chemicals, livestock drugs, livestock semen and embryos, selected farm machinery and equipment, and raw materials for the manufacture of agricultural inputs, machinery and equipment; (b) removal of Value Added Tax on the same; and similar taxes on agricultural and livestock inputs; and (c) the assistance, with foreign exchange to farmers' co-operatives, companies and groups to import agricultural inputs for their members. - 3.66 Better communication and rapport with extension workers and researchers will be achieved through better funding of extension and research services, improved supervision and motivation of researchers and extension workers, increased interaction between farmers, researchers and extension workers, revival of agricultural committees at sub-location, location, division and district levels, and improved coordination and collaboration between the Ministry of Agriculture, Livestock Development and Marketing and KARI.
+Disincentives should be removed, a prime example being the Presumptive Income Tax (PIT), and whose withdrawal with effect from January 1994, will be welcomed by farmers. - The liberalization of marketing, improved marketing information, support with minimum non-legally binding producer prices for selected commodities, and improved storage and marketing, and timely payments, will provide farmers with remunerative prices. - 3.65 Low prices of inputs will be achieved by (a) importation, free of duty, of fertilizers, agro-chemicals, livestock drugs, livestock semen and embryos, selected farm machinery and equipment, and raw materials for the manufacture of agricultural inputs, machinery and equipment; (b) removal of Value Added Tax on the same; and similar taxes on agricultural and livestock inputs; and (c) the assistance, with foreign exchange to farmers' co-operatives, companies and groups to import agricultural inputs for their members. - 3.66 Better communication and rapport with extension workers and researchers will be achieved through better funding of extension and research services, improved supervision and motivation of researchers and extension workers, increased interaction between farmers, researchers and extension workers, revival of agricultural committees at sub-location, location, division and district levels, and improved coordination and collaboration between the Ministry of Agriculture, Livestock Development and Marketing and KARI.

-- 3.67 Farmers will also benefit from programmes to improve information on weather patterns, maintenance of rural roads, and the availability and administration of credit. - 3.68 To encourage farmers to increase their usage rates of key inputs and thus enhance the recovery of agricultural production, the Government will undertake the following additional short-term measures over the period 1993/94 to 1995/96: (a) support importers of fertilizers and veterinary drugs with a five (5) per cent subsidy on actual imports to be verified by the Ministry of Finance and the Ministry of Agriculture, Livestock Development and Marketing; and (b) provide subsidized credit targetted at small-scale farmers, offered in kind and supervised by the extension staff of the Ministry of Agriculture, Livestock Development and Marketing; the level of subsidy being ten (10) percentage points below the average interest rate charged by commercial banks.
+- 3.67 Farmers will also benefit from programmes to improve information on weather patterns, maintenance of rural roads, and the availability and administration of credit. - 3.68 To encourage farmers to increase their usage rates of key inputs and thus enhance the recovery of agricultural production, the Government will undertake the following additional short-term measures over the period 1994/95 to 1996/97: (a) support importers of fertilizers and veterinary drugs through improved access to foreign exchange; and, (b) promote agricultural credit programmes targetted at small-scale farmers, with supervision and monitoring by the extension staff of the Ministry of Agriculture, Livestock Development and Marketing.